Spouse and Common-Law Sponsorships

 What is common-law sponsorship?

-Common-law Sponsorship refers to a couple who has been living together for one year with no long periods of separation.
+Common-law sponsorship refers to a couple who has been living together for one year with no long periods of separation.
 Either partner may have left the house for work or business travel, family obligations, or other reasons.
 That separation, however, had to be temporary and brief.

 You may apply to sponsor a common-law partner of the opposite or same sex to come to Canada.
-Simply demonstrate that you have been living with your Common-Law Partner for at least 12 months in a relationship similar to marriage.
+Simply demonstrate that you have been living with your common-law partner for at least 12 months in a relationship similar to marriage.

 A common-law relationship ends when at least one partner does not intend to continue it.